Certified Financial Planner™ (CFP®)

-An advisor or firm engaged in the investment advisory business is registered either with the Securities and Exchange Commission (SEC) or state securities authorities.
-An RIA is defined by The Investment Advisers Act of 1940 as a "person or firm that, for compensation, is engaged in the act of providing advice, making recommendations, issuing reports or furnishing analyses on securities, either directly or through publications."
-An investment advisor has a fiduciary duty to his or her clients, which means that he or she has a fundamental obligation to provide suitable investment advice and always act in the clients' best interests.
+A registered investment adviser (RIA) is a firm that is an investment adviser in the United States, registered as such with the Securities and Exchange Commission (SEC) or state securities authorities.
+An RIA is defined by The Investment Advisers Act of 1940 as a "firm that, for compensation, is engaged in the act of providing advice, making recommendations, issuing reports or furnishing analyses on securities, either directly or through publications."
+An investment advisor has a fiduciary duty to his or her clients, which means that he or she has a fundamental obligation to provide suitable investment advice and to always act in the client’s best interest.

 Registration of an investment advisor is not meant to denote any form of recommendation or endorsement by the SEC or state securities regulators.
 It simply means that the investment advisor has fulfilled all the requirements for registration as an investment advisor.

 The FPA® is the premier resource for the public to find a financial planner who will deliver advice using an ethical, objective, client-centered approach.
 FPA members must be honest and unbiased with their clients, and they must provide financial advice that is in the client’s, not the advisor’s, best interest.
 The FPA also provides professional development and practice management support to CFPs and financial planning professionals.